ga4gh/gks-common/schema/core-im/def/Method.rst

 **Computational Definition**

 A set of instructions that specify how to achieve some objective.
-These may vary in the level of detail they provide, and in scientific research, these include things like experimental protocols, study designs, data analysis parameters,  curation guidelines, cohort selection criteria, and rule sets.

 **Information Model**